lonkamikaze/bsda2/README.md

 I started this long overdue overhaul of the BSD Administration Scripts at the 31C3 (Hamburg, 2014).

-Right now this collection only provides a recode of pkg_libchk,
+It provides a recode of pkg_libchk, and a cleaned up version of the buildflags toolset.

 pkg_libchk
 ----------